cmu-rss-lab/rosdiscover/README.md

 ## Installation

 See below for two different methods of installing rosdiscover.
+In general, the native installation should be preferred, but for some cases (e.g., machines that run Mac OS or Windows), the Docker-based method is ideal.

 Both methods require that Docker is installed on your machine and that your user belongs to the `docker` group (i.e., `sudo` isn't required to run `docker` commands).
+For instructions on installing Docker, refer to: https://docs.docker.com/install/

 ### Native Installation